 About the program

-The Graduate Diploma in Legal Practice (Online), also known as Professional Legal Training (PLT), is the link between a student’s law degree and becoming a practising lawyer.
-The PLT program is a coursework degree that provides structured and supervised legal training, based on the Competency Standards for entry level lawyers developed by the admitting authorities and the Australian Professional Legal Education Council (APLEC).
-Show more
+The Graduate Diploma in Legal Practice (ONLINE) (GDLP) is a postgraduate program offered by the Faculty of Law, and is the link between a student’s law degree and becoming a practising lawyer.
+The GDLP provides students with a structured coursework learning environment as well as supervised legal training.
+The program is based on the competency standards for entry level lawyers developed by the admitting authorities and the Australian Professional Legal Education Council (APLEC).

 |Duration||2 semesters (8 months)|